The Group of Disjoint 2-Spheres in 4-Space: Whitney spheres and Whitney homotopies

 \subsection{Whitney spheres}

 A \emph{Whitney sphere} $S_W$ is formed from a Whitney disk $W$ by joining together the boundaries of two parallel copies of Whitney bubbles by an annulus as illustrated in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy}.
-This annulus (which appears ``rectangular'' in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy}) is formed by an interval's worth of normal parallel copies of the boundary of a disk neighborhood around an arc of $\partial W$ that would be exchanged for a Whitney bubble under a $W$-Whitney move.
-By construction $S_W$ is contained in a $4$--ball neighborhood of $W$, and $S_W$ contains four parallel copies of $W$ (two from each Whitney bubble).
+This annulus consists of an interval's worth of normal parallel copies of the boundary circle of a disk neighborhood around an arc of $\partial W$ that would be exchanged for a Whitney bubble under a Whitney move along $W$ (in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy} these circles are rectangles).
+By construction $S_W$ is contained in an arbitrarily small $4$--ball neighborhood of $W$, and $S_W$ contains four parallel copies of $W$ (two from each Whitney bubble).
+Note that in our movie convention, $S_W$ extends into past (left) and future (right) in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy}, while $W$ and the horizontal sheet are contained in the present (center).

-(Note that the $4$--ball described by the entire ``movie'' of Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy} is the accurate description of just the left-most schematic picture in Figure~\ref{fig:2dim-whitney-homotopy}.)
+Note that the $4$--ball described by the entire movie of Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy} is the accurate description of just the left-most schematic picture in Figure~\ref{fig:2dim-whitney-homotopy}.